TimothyLuke/Elvanto2Fluro/README.md

 ## Logging
 Instead of using Console.Writeline this uses the NLog library (https://github.com/NLog/NLog/wiki/Tutorial).
 You can use this to log to both screen and file in case you want to more fine tune the console output.

+## Getting Started
+Within Visual Studio check out the project from GitHub.
+ALl the heavy lifting is within Program.cs

+## Why all the RootObject and Names spaces
+Cause I am a nub with JSON.Net and was working to get it to work first.